stanton119/WordPress-HTML-Plugin/README.md

 == Installation ==

 Upload the plugin to your blog and activate it.

 In the post/page which needs HTML add a custom field with name: "body", paste the HTML into the value box, then insert the shortcode [body][/body] where it should appear in the page.

 To add to the HTML head tag, add a custom field with name: "head" and paste the HTML into the value box.

+Adding a Custom Field:

+To add a custom field, scroll down in the editor to Custom Fields.
+There is an option underneath the dropdown to “Enter New”.
+Click that, type in “head” or "body", and then click “Add Custom Field”.
+This is shown in the screenshots.

 == Screenshots ==